Perfect Dark: Sales

 According to NPD's Toy Retail Survey Tracking system, Perfect Dark was the second best-selling game of May 2000 in North America, behind Pokémon Trading Card Game.
 The Japanese launch saw sales totalling 35,000 units in its first week.
 As a bestseller, Perfect Dark joined Nintendo's "Player's Choice" game selection on 21 December 2000.
 The game sold relatively well through the year's holiday season, reaching No. 23 on the all formats chart for the week of 24 December 2000.
+By 2001, the game generated more than $55 million in revenue based on more than 1 million units sold according to NPD.
 As of March 2003, Perfect Dark had sold almost 1.3 million copies in the United States and 77,000 copies in Japan.
 Total sales in the United States reached 1.5 million by December 2007.
 In a 2011 interview with Eurogamer, game designer Chris Tilston revealed that lifetime sales for the game reached 3.2 million, but did not clarify if the figure accounted for units shipped to retailers.